Hierosoft/maniforge/readme.md

 ## Making Modifications
 To make modifications that differ from the current state of the r2x_14t project or to understand the inner workings, See [contributing.md](contributing.md).

+## Development

+### marlininfo
+The marlininfo module is a Python module for modifying and deploying Configurations regardless of version.

+In several variable names, "C_" or "c_" refers to Configuration.h and "C_A_" or "c_a_" refers to Configuration_adv.h